ddavidovic/sphinx-test-lesson/content/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Working in the Cluster environment
+   :caption: Working on the cluster

    HPC.md